-During the daily periods, all students going to the lavatory must be in possession of a classroom pass.
-Students must have a personalized and signed pass to go to other locations, including the nurse, front office, library, or other errand locations.
+During the daily periods, all students going to the lavatory must create a pass using the digital pass system.
+This can be completed on their school issued chromebook or at a kiosk.
+The teacher can also generate and schedule passes for students using the digital pass system.
+Students must have a digital pass to go to other locations, including the nurse, front office, library, Tap Shack, or other errand locations.

-If a student is found in the hallway without a pass staff will escort the student back to the classroom and informing the teacher that the student was in the hall without a pass.
+If a student is found in the hallway without a digital pass staff will escort the student back to the classroom and inform the teacher that the student was in the hall without a digital pass.
 The teacher whose classroom the student was supposed to be in will then issue the appropriate level I disciplinary consequence.